Mississippi Laws and Incentives

 Ethanol Labeling Requirement

-All gasoline containing 1% or more ethanol by volume offered for sale must be conspicuously identified as "with ethanol" or "containing ethanol."
-(Reference Mississippi Department of Agriculture and Commerce Regulations Subpart 4, Chapter 8, Section 106)
+All gasoline containing between 1% and 10% ethanol by volume offered for sale must be conspicuously identified as “with ethanol” or “containing ethanol.”

 School Bus Idle Reduction Requirement